speedscale/docs/docs/guides/replay/load-test.md

 with [assertions](/reference/glossary.md/#assertions), defined on the **Assertions** tab, but enables much higher throughput than can be achieved otherwise.
-Status codes will be compared in low data mode which determines the overall success rate of the replay report.
+Status codes will be compared in low data mode which determines the overall accuracy of the replay report.
 :::